purplezi/PurpleCypress/English/compositiomodel.md

 ## 5.Parellelism

-With the rapid development of economy,the remarkable improvement/steady growth of people's living standard
+With the rapid development of economy,the remarkable improvement/steady growth of people's living standard,...

 ## 6.There/It